-B by using low-cost renewable electricity.
-Excess heat can be utilized in district heating networks.

-Carbon dioxide and hydrogen are combined into hydrocarbon products e-Crude can replace fossil crude oil in E refineries

-Refined fuel products for transportation
+- Carbon dioxide is captured from air or industrial sites by using carbon capture technologies - Water is split into oxygen and hydrogen by using low-cost renewable electricity.
+Excess heat can be utilized in district heating networks. - Carbon dioxide and hydrogen are combined into hydrocarbon products - Synthetic hydrocarbon products are stored, thus providing converted solution for electricity storing.
+Fuels can be used for transportation - e-Crude can replace fossil crude oil in refineries - Refined fuel products for transportation